Do Revenge: Plot

 At the school's Valentine's Day assembly, Eleanor leaks Max's texts to the entire student body, but Max and Tara then pretend to be a polyamorous couple, which in turn becomes the school's latest trend.
 Drea is rejected from Yale, due to her declining grades and Max publishing a fabricated story about his and Drea's relationship (most likely containing false allegations about being the helpless victim of Drea assaulting him for supposedly leaking her video or lies about Drea being physically abusive towards him).
-Spiraling emotionally, she concocts a new plan to destroy all her popular former friends, in revenge for not helping when her video was leaked and get Max to admit that he leaked her video via, through video recording, at the upcoming Admissions Party, which can only be attended by those accepted by Ivy League schools.
+Caught in an emotional downward spiral, she concocts a new plan to destroy all her popular former friends, in revenge for not helping when her video was leaked and get Max to admit that he leaked her video via, through video recording, at the upcoming Admissions Party, which can only be attended by those accepted by Ivy League schools.

 Eleanor enjoys her new popularity and Drea's old friends, beginning a relationship with Max's twin sister Gabbi.
 When Max and his friends surprise Eleanor for her birthday, Drea crashes the party and nearly jeopardizes their revenge scheme.
-They fight about Eleanor befriending the popular group after they all abandoned and ostracized Drea before going their separate ways when Eleanor asserts that there is no evidence that Max leaked Drea's video.
+They fight about Eleanor befriending the popular group after they all abandoned and ostracized Drea when Eleanor asserts that there is no evidence that Max leaked Drea's video.
 Gabbi overhears this conversation and breaks up with Eleanor for choosing Max over Drea.

-Learning someone sabotaged her car at tennis camp, Drea, suspicious of Eleanor and seeking dirt on Eleanor, visits Carissa at the rehab facility.
+Learning someone sabotaged her car at tennis camp, Drea, suspicious of Eleanor and seeking dirt on her, visits Carissa at the rehab facility.
 Carissa reveals that Eleanor is actually "Nosey" Nora Cutler, the girl at summer camp whom Drea spread the false rumor about and outed as a lesbian; an event she had selfishly forgotten, which prompted Eleanor to change her name and undergo a rhinoplasty.
 Drea confronts Eleanor, who reveals she had been playing her all along, aiming to cause the same pain she endured from the rumor.
 Eleanor threatens to frame Drea's mother, a nurse, for drug possession if she refuses to expose her old friends at the Admissions Party.
-Eleanor T-bones Drea's car, sending her to the hospital, to create a sob story that earns Drea access to the Admissions Party, and tells Russ about Drea's involvement in framing Carissa's for drug possession and Max's leaked text messages.
+Eleanor T-bones Drea's car, sending her to the hospital, to create a sob story that earns Drea access to the Admissions Party, and tells Russ about Drea's involvement in framing Carissa for drug possession and Max's leaked text messages.
 Russ confronts Drea at the hospital and demands that she turns herself in.
 When Drea refuses, he calls her out for being selfish and ends their budding relationship.